veganpolice/healthcal/README.md

 ### Perplexity AI Document Analysis
 - Automatically extracts health coverage categories from insurance documents
+- Uses the prompt: "Summarize in point form each non-acute benefit the user has, such as massage or dental, that they can use voluntarily each year"
 - Identifies coverage percentages, annual limits, and frequencies
 - Generates personalized questionnaires based on your specific coverage
 - Provides confidence scoring for analysis accuracy